Flowduino/EventDrivenSwift/README.md

 By design, `EventDrivenSwift` provides a *Central Event Listener*, which is automatically initialized should any of your code register a *Listener* for an *Event* by reference to the `Eventable` type.

-**Important Note:** `EventListener` will always invoke the associated `Callbacks` on the same Thread (or `DispatchQueue`) from whence the *Listener* registered!
+**Important Note:** `EventListener` will (by default) invoke the associated `Callbacks` on the same Thread (or `DispatchQueue`) from whence the *Listener* registered!
 This is an extremely useful behaviour, because it means that *Listeners* registered from the `MainActor` (or "UI Thread") will always execute on that Thread, with no additional overhead or code required by you.

 Let's register a simple *Listener* in some arbitrary `class`.
 For this example, let's produce a hypothetical *View Model* that will *Listen* for `TemperatureRatingEvent`, and would invalidate an owning `View` to show the newly-received values.